mobinapiracha/School_District_Analysis/README.md

 #### Modified Math Scores by Grade
 ![](Pictures/Challenge_PyCitySchools/math_scores_by_grade_challenge.PNG)

 As we can see, 9th grade results for Average Math score for Thomas was 83.6 and after the modification it is now a nan value.
-In fact, the original 9th grade results were similar to Pena High School which also had 83.6.
+In fact, the original 9th grade average math results were similar to Pena High School which also had 83.6, the joint second highest average math score.
+Otherwise 10th, 11th and 12th grade results remain unchanged at 83.1, 83.5 and 83.5.

 #### Original Reading Scores by Grade
 ![](Pictures/Module_PyCitySchools/reading_scores_by_grade_module.PNG)